galaxyproject/galaxy-hub/src/news/2019-09-galaxy-update/index.md

 date: ""
 ---

-The *September 2019 Galactic News* is here!

 [<img class="float-right" src="/src/news/2019-09-galaxy-update/2019-09-galaxy-update-image.png" alt="Galaxy News" width="350" />](/src/galaxy-updates/index.md>)

+The *September 2019 Galactic News* continues 1) the reformatting that started last month, and 2) the fine tradition of including all Galactic news under this or any other sun:

 * [30 Upcoming Events](/src/news/2019-09-galaxy-update/index.md#events)
 * [150 new publications](/src/news/2019-09-galaxy-update/index.md#publications)